rafaelma/pgbackman/docs/manual.rst

 ------------------

 This program runs in a loop waiting for NOTIFY messages from the ``pgbackman`` database before executing an action.
-It will get information when:
+It will get a notification when:

 * A new PgSQL node has been defined in the system.
 * A PgSQL node is deleted from the system.